Controlling Vocal Sibilance

 Even the best tracked vocals can exhibit sibilance.

-In the video I explain what a de-esser is, how it works and how to use it on female vocals.
+In the Controlling Vocal Sibilance video, I explain what a de-esser is, how it works and how to use it on female vocals.
 I use the wonderful Toneboosters Sibilance plugin and show you how to customise the settings for achieving the optimum results.
 I show you how to locate and isolate sibilant frequencies in a vocal recording and explain why certain frequencies are more problematic than others.

 Topics covered in this video are: